teradici/deploy/dev/domain-controller/README.md

 * tenantID: The Azure Active Directory TenantID for the directory that manages the Azure subscription.
 Leave this as **null** unless you have pre-created a Service Principal account to manage the subscription.
 * registrationCode: The license registration code for the PCoIP CAS licenses.
 The CAS registration code is sent to you in an email once you have purchased a CAS license.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
 Use the default unless you are specifically deploying with modified binaries.
-* \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
+* \_artifactsLocation: The location of resources that the template depends on.
 Use the default unless you are specifically deploying with modified templates or binaries.
 * \_artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
 If _artifactsLocation does not need an access token (which is the default) then this can be blank.

 ## Deploying Cloud Access Manager using Microsoft Azure